About this website

 - 01 Mar 2023

 I’ve recently revamped this website and I’ll be using it to collect links and content I find interesting, and for my own occasional writing, so the important things are speed and readability.
 I’ve closely followed the suggestions of Edward Tufte’s stylesheet recommendations for simple and clear text on the web, and a long-standing aim is that markup should be as close to purely semantic as possible.
 The principles derived by Dave Liepmann from Tufte’s writings are guidelines, not mandatory diktats, but they’re very useful guidelines.
-I’ve also been (ahem) influenced by Gwern Branwen’s Gwern.net in this most recent site revamp, though I hope not to be too copycat as the site evolves over the next few weeks.
+I’ve also been influenced by Gwern Branwen’s Gwern.net in this most recent site revamp, though I hope not to be too copycat as the site evolves.

 Simplicity and speed is exactly what I wanted for this revamp.
 I don’t have any need for complicated, dynamic, session-based pages so this setup does the job well.